 from different pretrained language models, namely: Bloomz-3b [12]5, mT0(xl6 and xxl7) [12] and a flan-T5-xl [3]8 trained solely in English that we run over the translated corpora.

 English special case Considering that we already had a bunch of rerankers finetuned for English due to our participation in TREC-DL 2022, we tested a few of them and actually noticed a slight im- provement (72.9 nDCG@10 improves to 73.5 nDCG@10) when we added the monoT0pp reranker to the hybrid.
-In other words the actual reranker ensemble considers 6 rerankers for all languages, but on English, we actually consider 7.
+In other words, the actual reranker ensemble considers 6 rerankers for all languages, but on English, we actually consider 7.

 Results on evaluation set We present the results of all rerankers over “Hybrid best” in Table 6.
-We notice that none of our rerankers outperformed the first stage by more than 1.5 nDCG@10 and that adding these 4 rerankers improves our hybrid from 80.4 to 81.0 which was the best result on the dev set, but it is not that far from what we could get with just our first stage retrievers (77.2).
+We notice that none of our rerankers outperformed the first stage by more than 1.5 nDCG@10 and that combining these 4 rerankers improves our hybrid from 80.4 to 81.0 which was the best result on the dev set.
+However, that is not that far from what we could achieve with just our first stage retrievers (77.2).
 In other words, we probably need to get a better way of training rerankers (same conclusion as our TREC-DL paper).
 We also note that the first stage was the most important part, appearing in all languages, while BloomZ was actually only useful for Arabic and Bengali.

 Table 6: Full reranking results over “Best” first stage hybrid.